ClickHouse/ClickHouse/docs/en/query_language/select.md

 ```

 Subqueries don't allow you to set names or use them for referencing a column from a specific subquery.
 The columns specified in `USING` must have the same names in both subqueries, and the other columns must be named differently.
-You can use aliases to change the names of columns in subqueries (the example uses the aliases 'hits' and 'visits').
+You can use aliases to change the names of columns in subqueries (the example uses the aliases `hits` and `visits`).

 The `USING` clause specifies one or more columns to join, which establishes the equality of these columns.
 The list of columns is set without brackets.
 More complex join conditions are not supported.